You are here:

 To improve public understanding of the study, EPA staff has increased the frequency of webinars.
 For instance, after each technical roundtable and workshop, EPA hosted a webinar to report out to the public on meeting themes and discussion.
 EPA will continue to provide regular electronic updates to its list of stakeholders.

 In addition to the webinars, EPA staff are regularly updating the hydraulic fracturing study website and identifying opportunities for briefings and updates on the study to stakeholders, e.g., annual or regional meetings of industry trade associations, annual meetings of environmental/public health groups, academic conferences, annual or regional meetings of water utilities, and tribal meetings.

 In December 2012, EPA released a progress report on the study.
 While the progress report does not make any final findings or conclusions, it provides the public with an update on study activities and future work.
 Public comment on the report was solicited as part of the Science Advisory Board’s review of the report.

 To ensure that EPA is up-to-date on evolving industry practices and technologies, EPA published a Federal Register notice in late 2012 creating a docket where stakeholders could submit peer-reviewed data from ongoing or completed studies.
 This initial request was extended until November 2013.

 EPA intends to receive timely feedback on the projects conducted as part of the study through the roundtables and technical workshops described above.
-In March 2013, the EPA's Scientific Advisory Board (SAB) formed an ad hoc panel of independent experts who provide periodic advice and review of EPA's hydraulic fracturing research, starting with a consultation to provide feedback on its 2012 Progress Report and concluding with a peer review of the draft assessment report.
+In March 2013, the EPA's Scientific Advisory Board (SAB) formed an ad hoc panel of independent experts to provide periodic advice and review of EPA's hydraulic fracturing research, starting with a consultation to provide feedback on its 2012 Progress Report and concluding with a peer review of the draft assessment report.
 In addition, this SAB panel may also provide advice on other technical documents and issues related to hydraulic fracturing upon further request by EPA.
 The panel will provide opportunities for public comment in connection with these activities.

 As a Highly Influential Scientific Assessment, the draft assessment report will receive meaningful and timely peer review in accordance with EPA’s peer review handbook.